 - Hemp seeds

 The amino acid lysine has also been shown to lower levels of cortisol and lessen anxiety symptoms.
-You can get it primarily from animal products (but beans are a good option, too).
 Try adding in:

 - Game meat